Find Cheap Auto Insurance Quotes in Your Area

 Although the most recommended (and usually the easiest) way to satisfy your financial responsibility is with an insurance policy, there are several alternatives.
 When you complete the requirements for any of these options to the Ohio BMV’s satisfactory, the Department will issue you a certificate of financial responsibility.
 This will be your proof whenever you are asked to present or submit one.
 The alternatives are:

-Cash/Bond Deposit: when you deposit $30,000 in cash, government bonds, or cashier’s check with the Treasurer of State, the BMV will issue you a certificate.
-This deposit will be used to pay for any claim or judgement against you, as would an insurer if you had a minimum liability auto insurance policy.
-If you are depositing a cashier’s check, make the check payable to “Treasurer, State of Ohio”.
+Cash/Bond Deposit: when you deposit $30,000 in cash, government bonds or cashier’s check with the Treasurer of State, the BMV will issue you a certificate.
+This deposit will pay for any claim or judgment against you, as would an insurer if you had a minimum liability auto insurance policy.
+If you are depositing a cashier’s check, make the check payable to "Treasurer, State of Ohio".

 Real Estate Bond: you can file a real estate bond in the amount of $30,000 to guarantee your ability to pay.
 You just need to get it signed by two other individuals who own real estate in Ohio and have equity totaling at least $60,000.
 Note that this bond is only acceptable when it has been approved by a judge and recorded by a court clerk.